Openmyeyesxz/Rename-based-on-the-content-of-the-labels-in-the-image/README.md

 > Replace `detect_tags.py` with your actual script name if different (e.g., `main.py`).

+---
+## Citation Requirements
-## Please indicate that this material is sourced from the Center for Wheat Genetics and Genomics Center （WGGC）, College of Agriculture, China Agricultural University.
+Please indicate that this material is sourced from the Center for **Wheat Genetics and Genomics Center (WGGC)**, College of Agriculture, China Agricultural University.